KUHT: Film library

-KUHT has almost 600 reels of film in its archives (some more than 50 years old), along with 5,000 videocassettes—some dating back more than 30 years.
-However, the archive material is in various states of deterioration, with some film already suffering from vinegar syndrome.
+KUHT has an archive of almost 600 film reels—some more than 50 years old, along with 5,000 videocassettes—some dating back more than 30 years.
+However, the archive material is in various states of deterioration, with some films and cassettes already suffering from vinegar syndrome.
 In September 2010, the Texas State Library and Archives Commission granted the University of Houston $25,000 for film preservation; however, the funding is only enough to transfer 25 films to digital format, with films related to Texas taking top priority.

 Original productions

 KUHT has produced the following original national productions for PBS: